Pseudo Bayesian Mixed Models under Informative Sampling: Discussion

 In this work, we demonstrate the existence of biased estimation of both fixed \emph{and} random effects parameters when performing inference on data generated from a complex survey sample.
 This risk is largely unrecognized in the Bayesian literature.
 The current remedies come from the survey literature and are motivated from a frequentist perspective.
 They provide an incomplete and somewhat ad-hoc approach to the solution.
 We present a principled development of the ``double-weighting'' approach based on the joint distribution of the population generating model of inferential interest and the complex sampling design represented by sample inclusion indicators.
 We exploit the latent variable formulation of mixed models and their related posterior sampling techniques to avoid awkward numerical integration required for frequentist solutions.
 We show that this simplicity also leads to reductions in bias.

-Through Monte Carlo simulations, we demonstrate the effectiveness of double-weighting for a variety of modeling and sampling situations such as unit-indexed random effects and group-indexed random effects models.
-These scenarios were chosen because they correspond to common situations in practice, as demonstrated by the JOLTS example.
-However, it should be clear that this approach also applies to more complex hierarchical models in general.
-For example, we could consider more levels of sampling and modeling and utilize more complex distributions for random effects, such as non-parametric process mixtures.
-In such cases, we might replace the term ``double-weighting'' with ``hierarchical-weighting''.

-This work culminates recent developmental work in combining traditional survey estimation approaches with the Bayesian modeling paradigm and provides a bridge across the two rich but disparate sub-fields.
-The pseudo-posterior framework simultaneously offers complex survey data analysis to Bayesian model practitioners and the full suite of hierarchical Bayesian methods to the survey statistician.
+This work culminates recent developmental work in combining traditional survey estimation approaches with the Bayesian modeling paradigm.
+The pseudo-posterior framework simultaneously offers complex survey data analysis to Bayesian modelers and the full suite of hierarchical Bayesian methods to those well-versed in traditional fixed effect analysis of survey data.